 Each committee consists of 14 members.
 The chairman and the vice chairman are lawyers.
 Of the twelve other members one half are researchers or animal care takers, while the other half is made up of lay persons.
 Two of these come from animal welfare organizations.

-(The Stockholm ethical committee sends out an email to everyone who has submitted an application.
-The mail is usually sent within 2 weeks and contains general information and, when applicable, remarks specific to the application.
+The Stockholm ethical committee sends out an email to everyone who has submitted an application.
+The mail is usually sent within two weeks and contains general information and, when applicable, remarks specific to the application.
 An applicant who has not received such an e-mail, even though three weeks have passed since the application was sent, shall control the application in the online services.
-There can be a problem due to a technical issue or the application may not have been completed.)
+There can be a problem due to a technical issue or the application may not have been completed.

 Applications that should be processed with priority may be submitted later.
 The following is generally not sufficient grounds for priority:

 - The application is just a supplementary application.

 - The application is uncontroversial or simple.